This information is intended for use by criminal justice agencies.

 Minn.
 Stat. §171.16

-- Select No if the ordinance is a Parking Violation.
+- Select No if the offense code is a Parking Violation.

-: The court is required to send convictions to the Department of Public Safety for ordinances that regulate the operation of a motor vehicle.
+: The court is required to send convictions to the Department of Public Safety for offense codes that regulate the operation of a motor vehicle.

 if it does.